nake89/serverless_ts_boilerplate/README.md

-# serverless_ts_boilerplate
+# Serverless TypeScript Starter

-A Typescript boilerplate using the Serverless framework
+- Uses serverless-offline so one can develop serverless locally.

 ## Usage: